Bedtime yoga for deep sleep

 Try this exercise to see the power of the breath:

 Ball one of your hands into a fist, squeezing as hard as you can.
+Start to breathe in quick, short breaths as if you were nervous about something.
+Notice how easy it was to keep your fists balled.
 Now, take a breath into the belly, noticing your belly rising, and exhale slowly letting all of the air leave the body.

 What happened during this exercise?
 My guess is that it got harder to keep your fist balled up as you took a deep breath, especially as you exhaled.
 Your body naturally wanted to relax and let go of tension, all just from taking a breath!
 Yoga and meditation are both utilize the breath, so it's no surprise they are great tools for relaxation!